Johannes Karhapää: Activities as an enlightener

-Karhapää also got worried about the growing Lutheran mission work in his home area, and in 1906, he approached Archbishop (later patriarch of Moscow) Sergius of Finland in a letter.
+Karhapää also got worried about the growing Lutheran mission work in his home area, and in 1906, he approached Archbishop Sergius of Finland (later patriarch of Moscow) in a letter.
 He asked for help in defending Orthodoxy and expressed a wish to have a school in Sonkajanranta.
 As a result of Karhapää's activity, an association called Orthodox Association was founded in Sonkajanranta, as a subdivision of the Saints Sergei and Herman Brotherhood.
 The archbishop gave his blessing to the association to found an Orthodox church school together with the Karelian Brotherhood.
 A school was built in Sonkajanranta the following year, with the Finnish language as the medium of instruction.
 By 1911, the school operated four classes.
 Poor students as well as those coming from farther away had a possibility to live and dine at the school, and the school was also used to house teaching, enlightenment and festive occasions for the adult population.

 Working for the Saints Sergei and Herman Brotherhood, Karhapää also engaged himself as a catechist in Ilomantsi, going around with Hieromonk Isaaki of the Valamo Monastery, selling prints and literature and conducting popular Christian events, and in 1914 the Viipuri Spiritual Consistory appointed the self-taught Karhapää to be a religion teacher for the entire Kuopio Province, with his salary being paid for by the Grand Duchy of Finland.
 Karhapää's activity was the greatest from the beginning of World War I. However, at the same time he accumulated more and more enemies, and he was labelled as henchman of the tsarist regime and even a spy employed by the Okhrana.